Import messy inputs

 NaviBatch for iPhone delivery drivers

-NaviBatch handles the setup work before navigation: import the delivery addresses, review the list, group the route, then hand the group to Apple Maps or Google Maps.
+NaviBatch handles the setup work before navigation: import the delivery addresses, review the list, choose the right optimization scope, then prepare a group for Apple Maps.

 Use screenshots, long images, videos, files, pasted text, or manual entry.